 Wetlands located on Airport property were delineated and classified in 2003.
 In 2006 the Detailed Study Area (DSA) was re-delineated through field verification.
 Wetland communities in the DSA included palustrine broad-leaf deciduous forests and palustrine emergent wetlands.
-Approximately 18 percent (1.95 acres) of the delineated wetlands are palustrine forests and 82 percent (8.62 acres) are palustrine emergent.
+Approximately 20 percent (1.95 acres) of the delineated wetlands are palustrine forests and 80 percent (8.00 acres) are palustrine emergent.

-Wetlands Section 5.10, and Streams.
-Chapter Environmental in Five, Consequences, discusses the potential impacts of Alternative C3b (Sponsor's Proposed Project) on wetlands and streams.
+Section 5.10, Wetlands and Streams, in Chapter Five, Environmental Consequences, discusses the potential impacts of Alternative C3b (Sponsor's Proposed Project) on wetlands and streams.
 This alternative would result in the filling and culverting of 592 linear feet of an unvegetated ditch, south of existing Runway 10R/28L.
 Further, the ravine south of Sawyer Road that is 413 linear feet in length will be modified to create a stormwater basin, for a total of 1,005 linear feet.
 In addition, approximately 0.65 acres of emergent wetlands would be graded and filled as a result of relocating Runway 10R/28L (0.33 acres) and constructing a new passenger terminal (0.32 acres).
 The CRAA is currently in the process of developing mitigation plans and coordinating with the USACOE to obtain the necessary permits.

+The Red Parking Lot project impacted 0.17 acres of wetlands.
+The Perimeter Road project impacted 0.08 acres of wetlands.
 The Stelzer Road/International Gateway Interchange project will impact approximately 0.06 acres of wetlands.
-The Consolidated Rental Car Facility project will impact 4.64 acres of wetlands and 434 linear feet of stream.
-This brings the cumulative impact to 5.35 acres of wetlands and 1,439 linear feet of stream.
+The Airport Loop Road and associated parking project impacted 0.421 acres of wetlands.
+The Consolidated Rental Car Facility project will impact 2.877 acres of wetlands.
+This brings the cumulative impact to 3.608 acres of wetlands and 1,005 linear feet of stream.
+The NetJets Corporate Campus project would include the crossing and culverting of a jurisdictional wetland, as well as the potential removal of approximately three acres of wetlands.
+The Stormwater Detention for Turkey Run will potentially impact 1.62 acres of wetlands.
+The Replacement Employee Parking Lot wetland impacts have yet to be determined.
 None of the other past, present, or reasonably foreseeable projects result in, or have the potential to result in impacts to wetlands or streams.